React Hooks Deep Dive

 Practice Exercise

-Refactor a class component that uses lifecycle methods (componentDidMount, componentDidUpdate) and state into a functional component using useState and useEffect hooks.
+Refactor a class component that uses lifecycle methods (componentDidMount, componentDidUpdate) into a functional component using Hooks.

 Answer